-The Public Art Across Maryland (PAAM) program offers Conservation Grants to support the conservation and preservation of existing public artworks in Maryland.
+The Public Art Across Maryland (PAAM) program offers Conservation Grants to organizations to support the conservation and preservation of existing public artworks in Maryland.

 - Planning Grants: $5,000